meyresilva/CreativeWriting/ProjectGrannyHouse/sample02.md

 It could be a drawing or a paper chicken.
 The man didn’t dare to express what he was feeling.
  He looked around afraid someone could guess his thoughts.
-“It’s just a child’s desire,” George repeated.
+“It’s just a child’s desire,” George repeated, trying to convince himself.

 Time was going by.
 It was almost time to go back home.